Thoppumpady Harbour Bridge

-Mattancherry BOT Bridge, also known as Thoppumpady Bridge is a bridge in Kochi, Kerala, India.
-It connects the Kochi's western mainland to Willingdon Island.
-The new bridge was constructed in 1998; succeeding the old bridge of the same name, which is now known as the Old Cochin Harbour Bridge, built in 1940.
-The old bridge, which is a landmark of Kochi is now preserved as a heritage monument and carries only two and three wheelers.
+Thoppumpady Harbour Bridge, also known as Mattanchery Bridge or Thoppumpady Old Bridge, is a bridge in Thoppumpady, Kochi, Kerala, India.
+Earlier known as Cochin Harbour Bridge, it connects the Kochi's western mainland to Willingdon Island.
+A new bridge was constructed in 1998; succeeding this bridge, which is now known as the Thoppumpady BOT Bridge.
+Thoppumpady Harbour Bridge, which is a landmark of Kochi is now preserved as a heritage monument and carries only two and three wheelers.

 The new Mattanchery bridge is the first Build-Operate-Transfer bridge in Kerala.
 It was built as a joint project of the Government of Kerala, the Greater Cochin Development Authority and Gammon India.